ATTENTION DOGGIE PARENTS!

 2. Desensitize your pet to Fireworks

-Playing videos/recordings of Fireworks at home in short spurts can help your pet to become more comfortable with the “real thing”.
-Using a video like this one here (YouTube Fireworks Video) is a great place to start.
-Don’t overdo it, however.
-If after a couple of these sessions your dog’s reaction has not eased you may want to switch gears and focus on playing music or watching TV during the outdoor festivities.
-Shutting the curtains can help muffle the sound as well as hide the visual component.
+Playing videos or recordings of Fireworks at home in short spurts can help your dog become more comfortable with the “real thing.”
+Using a YouTube Fireworks Video is a great place to start.
+Be sure not to overdo it, as these can also make your dog more sensitive to loud noises if over-exposed.
+If, after a couple of these sessions, your dog’s reaction has not eased, you may want to switch gears.
+Try playing music or watching TV recordings of outdoor festivities that mimic the sounds of celebrations and fireworks as practice for the real thing.

-4. Be home with your dog during Firework times
+4. Be home with your Dog during Firework times

-This option is not for everyone, but if possible stay home with your pet during prime Fireworks hours.
+This option is not for everyone, but if possible, stay home with your pet during prime fireworks hours.
 Your presence will provide the best possible comfort to your four-legged baby.
 Being home allows you to problem solve, distract, and pivot as needed.
-When you are home you can adjust the TV volume and put on or take off their Thundershirt, as needed.
-The Thundershirt is another great tool to keep dogs calm during stressful times.
-Give them delicious treats to keep their mind off their anxiety or distract them by playing with them.
-Overall, they will be happier and less stressed knowing you are with them.
+When you are home, you can adjust the TV volume and put on or take off their Thundershirt, as needed.
+The Thundershirt is another great tool to keep dogs calm during stressful times by creating comfort and calm.

-If you cannot be home, you may want to purchase a Dogness Smart Camera with treat dispenser.
+If you cannot be home, you may want to purchase a Dogness Smart Camera with a treat dispenser.
 This will allow you to keep a close eye on your pet and provide a delicious distraction for them until they are safe in your arms again.

-5. Talk with your vet
+5. Talk with your Vet